Hands-On Tutorial SAP Smart Predict, Product Forecast

 We want to compare the time series forecast of product groups or different product categories from the same product group.

-Then we add an object to canvas.
+To do this we add an object to canvas.
 Here we select “Chart”, the model we just built and then we click ok.

 In the builder tap on the right we select “Line”.